Steve Smith email@example.com

 ETHICS AND RELIGION

-The terms “morals” and “ethics” get mixed together a lot, but it’s useful to make a clear distinction: let’s say that our direct apprehension of good and bad, right and wrong, is “moral,” and our customary practice in accordance with this sense of things is our “morality,” while “ethics” reflects on morality critically and systematizes it into general truths or rules, trying to solve the problems morality raises.
-This means that in the classroom, or indeed in any open rational discussion, “morality” always turns into “ethics.”
-Still, ethics always depends on morality.
-If people didn’t already have moral attitudes and patterns of conduct, how could an ethical conclusion ever be convincing?
+The terms “morals” and “ethics” get mixed together a lot, but it’s useful to distinguish them.
+Let’s say that our sense of good and bad, right and wrong in relationships with others is moral, and our customary practice that fits this sense of things is our morality, while on another level ethics reflects on morality critically and figures out general truths or rules, trying to solve the problems our morality raises.
+This means that in any rational discussion “morality” will turn into “ethics.”
+Once rational discussion is underway, morality needs ethical validation.
+In turn, ethics always depends on morality.
+An ethical conclusion wouldn’t seem relevant or convincing if people didn’t have moral attitudes and patterns of conduct.

-Let’s say further that “religion” refers not just to one religion, like Christianity or Hinduism, but rather to recognizably similar basic situations, experiences, practices, and beliefs that appear in all the traditions we recognize as “religions.”
-We hope to learn more about what all this consists of, but at least we know at the start that we have rich resources for study in the existing religious traditions.
+Let’s say further that “religion” refers not just to one religion, like Christianity or Hinduism, but to comparable basic situations, experiences, practices, and beliefs that appear in many religious traditions.
+As students of religion we hope to learn more about what religion consists of, noting significant similarities and differences across its range of possibilities.

-In this course we’ll be studying religious backgrounds of the moral life, talking this out reflectively and systematically, discerning guiding principles and applying them to difficult moral issues of our time—hence, “Ethics and Religion.”
+In this course we’ll be studying different religious assumptions and ideals for the moral life, talking this out reflectively and systematically, discerning guiding principles and applying them to difficult moral issues—hence, “Ethics and Religion.”

-Because we will be examining our own moral and religious commitments, this course has serious life-changing potential and I want to encourage you in all possible ways to take advantage of this opportunity for personal growth, not to treat the course purely as an academic cultural study.
-You will articulate your beliefs and your new insights in a personal journal and in communications with partners.
-You will have challenging realtime give-and-take with other moral thinkers both inside and outside the classroom, learning more about how to be a fellow-agent in a moral community.
-Don=t expect instant and total enlightenment—but do expect some dawnings of awareness.
+Because we’ll be examining our own moral and religious commitments, this course has serious life-changing potential and I want to encourage you in all possible ways to take advantage of this opportunity for personal growth, not to treat the course purely as an academic cultural study.
+You’ll articulate your beliefs and your new insights in a personal journal and in communications with partners.
+You’ll have challenging realtime give-and-take with other moral thinkers so that you’ll learn more about how to be a colleague in a moral community.
+Don’t expect instant and total enlightenment—but do expect some moments of revelation.

-Reading will be assigned in these five books available for purchase in the bookstore, plus the Bible, plus handouts:
+Reading will be assigned in these three books available for purchase in the bookstore, plus the Bible, plus handouts:

 The Bhagavad-Gita, trans.
 Barbara Stoler Miller